array-api-extra

 The following features are currently out-of-scope for this library:

-• It is quite simple to wrap functions in this library to also use existing implementations where possible.
+• It is quite simple to wrap functions in this library to also use existing implementations.
 Such delegation will not live in this library for now, but the array-agnostic functions in this library could form an array-agnostic backend for such delegating functions in the future, here or elsewhere.

 • Functions which accept “array-like” input, or standard-incompatible namespaces.